Human Capital: Diversity

-Konica Minolta, Inc. has worked proactively to create an organizational culture in which women can thrive, provide education and training, and augment its systems, using the percentage of management positions held by women as one of its indicators.
-Driven by a strong desire to foster women in leadership, the responsible individuals in each business division are directly involved in developing individual development plans and focus on reinforcing the pipeline of leaders.
+Konica Minolta, Inc. has worked proactively to create an organizational culture in which women can thrive, provide education and training, and augment its systems, using the percentage of management positions held by women since fiscal 2010 as one of its indicators.
+Since fiscal 2017, we have positioned DEI as a management strategy and the head of each business division have been directly involved in individual development plans and focused on enhancing the pipeline of women leaders based on a strong desire to foster women in leadership positions.
 In addition to these initiatives, Konica Minolta identifies women with high potential and systematically nurture them so that they can exercise influence in the upper levels of management.